-If you are NOT sold on a watermark or want to choose to use one sometimes, but not always, there are alternate ways to identify your photos.
-First, you will want to add your copyright info into the metadata of your photo.
+If you are NOT absolutely sold on a photographer watermark (or want to choose to use one sometimes, but not every time), there are alternate ways to identify your photos when used online.
+First, you will want to add your copyright info into your photo’s metadata.
+This metadata is called EXIF data, which stands for Exchangeable Image File Format.
 Adding info is easily done in ADOBE LIGHTROOM when you import your photos.
-Metadata is information that is embedded into the code of the digital file and never leaves it.
+Metadata is information embedded into the digital file’s code and never leaves it.
 If you find yourself in a serious battle over a stolen image, this will be a life-saver!

 Team YES!
 I will watermark my photos!

-When you opt for a watermark, here are a few guidelines to follow when creating yours.
+When you opt to watermark a photo, here are a few guidelines to follow when creating yours.

 First, remember KISS – Keep It Simple, Stupid (or Silly if you prefer the more PC version).
 Stay away from fancy, unreadable fonts and fancy graphics.
-Choose a basic, one-color image that will look good as translucent.
-Be sure and use your unique name or symbol so that it is easily recognizable.
-You want to make it easy for a viewer to do a quick search and find your website or Facebook page.
+Choose a basic monochromatic image that works in black or white translucency.
+Be sure and use your unique name or an easily recognizable symbol, which will make it easy for a viewer to do a quick image search and find your website or Facebook page.

 How to create your Watermark

 First, right-click on your image, then select “export.”

 When the menu opens, scroll down to the watermark section and click on the drop-down menu.
 From that menu, choose “Edit Watermark.”
 You can see that I have experimented with many variations of my watermark.